arthurgerhardt/arthurgerhardt/README.md

-###  Hi everybody!
+### Hello everybody!
 # Arthur's Repository
 ~
 My new repository on GitHub.
-I am creating this, with help of Rocketseat course website.
+I'm creating this with the help of the Rocketseat course website.
-Now I can share all my programs and my web site on GitHub!
+Now I can share all my programs and my website on GitHub!

-- 🔭 I’m currently working on ... on FAP
+- 🔭 I'm currently working on... at InfoGe
-- 🌱 I’m currently learning ...
-Computer Science and how to code, Java Script, HTML, CSS, Java, SQL...
+- 🌱 I currently have a degree in Computer Science and learning how to code, HTML, CSS, JavaScript, Java, Go and Python.
-- 👯 I’m looking to collaborate on ... with GitHub
+- 👯 I plan to collaborate on... with GitHub
-- 🤔 I’m looking for help with ... my projects
+- 🤔 I'm looking for help with... my projects
-- 💬 Ask me about ...
+- 💬 Ask me about...
 My skills
-- 📫 How to reach me: arthurgerhardt@globo.com ; https://www.facebook.com/arthurdias.gerhardt/
+- 📫 How to contact me: arthurgerhardt1@outlook.com;